 White settlement of their home, Mauritius, introduced predators and diseases to which they had not been previously exposed.
 Their habitat (forests) was also significantly reduced.
 Also, being flightless and a bit cumbersome they were easy prey to hunters (although the meat was said not to be very good).
 It's a classic case of human intervention in the natural environment.

 Fortunately Mauritius has survived the colonisation by various European nations and is now an independent, relatively trouble-free destination with a welcoming population.
-It has one of the highest per capita incomes of any African nation. over 6 years ago
+It has one of the highest per capita incomes of any African nation. about 7 years ago